ShannaSeigel/digital-garden-jekyll-template/_pages/about.md

 ## Shanna is putting text here.
 For Reasons™️

-I'll say more some other time.
+I'll add more some other time.
 For now (Nov.
 2021), I'll say this:

 - I'm a mid-30s, American womxn